timneutkens/http-ping/readme.md

 # HTTP ping

-Small microservice to do a HTTP `GET` request to the specified url at the specified interval.
+Small microservice to do a HTTP `GET` request to the specified url at an interval.

 ## Usage